Five Organizations Worth Your Attention

 An independent, national nonprofit, the Child Mind Institute is devoted to improving the lives of children and families struggling with mental illness and learning disorders.
 CMI empowers families, providers, and policymakers to support the mental health of children when they need it the most.

-The National Alliance on Mental Illness began as a grassroots organization, but has grown into one of the nation’s leading voices in mental health.
+The National Alliance on Mental Illness began as a grassroots organization but has grown into one of the nation’s leading voices in mental health.
 NAMI specializes in education, advocacy, and anti-stigma campaigns.

 Mental Health America is one of the longest-running community-based nonprofits (est. 1909).
 MHA promotes mental health as a critical part of overall wellness and addresses the needs of those living with mental illness through advocacy, peer support, and outreach.

 The improvement of population mental health is a multi-faceted effort that encompasses care, research, and activism.
 There are many reputable mental health charities in addition to this list that work hard to raise awareness and effect positive change each day.
-Finding a way to contribute will not only help cultivate meaningful connections within the behavioral health industry, it will support the ongoing provision and improvement of care.
+Finding a way to contribute will not only help cultivate meaningful connections within the behavioral health industry, but it will also support the ongoing provision and improvement of care.